 They invest majorly in debt instruments that yield a predictable return and mature in 91 days.
 They maybe any of the money market instruments like t-bills, certificates of deposit, commercial papers, etc. These are highly liquid funds without any entry or exit load.
 These are not entirely risk free as the fund value might drop significantly if the underlying asset's credit rating is suddenly downgraded.

 This is considered one of the most secured investment options.
 Post office term deposits (POTDs) come with tenures of 1,2,3 and 5 years.
 The sovereign guarantee backs the investments in POTDs.
 The government fixes the rate of returns every quarter.
 The entire investment made will earn returns at the prevailing rate.
 Any new investment made after the announcement of the new interest rate shall earn returns at that rate.

 Fixed deposits (FDs) are one of the traditional investment options in India.
 If you have a lump sum at your disposal, then you can invest that in fixed deposit.
 FDs offer an attractive interest rate and is much higher than what a regular savings bank account provides.
 Also, the investments made in fixed deposits are considered to be highly secured as there is no chance of flight.

 Recurring deposits (RDs) are suitable if you wish to invest a small fixed sum regularly with a bank.
 You will receive a lump sum with interest at the end of the tenure of the recurring deposit.
-RDs will help you instil financial discipline as you will cultivate the habit of setting aside a fixed sum regularly.
+RDs will help you instill financial discipline as you will cultivate the habit of setting aside a fixed sum regularly.
 This is beneficial in the long run.